-Enables an algorithm to replicate critical net drivers to reduce timing violations.
+Enable this option to enable an algorithm to replicate critical net drivers to reduce timing violations.
 The algorithm prints the list of registers along with the duplicate names.
 Each set of names should be used in place of the original register in any specified timing constraint.